 Irish citizens do not need to apply for a visa or to the EU Settlement Scheme.

-Students will not have to pay back their loan until they are working and being paid an income over the threshold of £25,000.
+Students will not have to pay back their loan until they are working and (subject to your loan plan number) being paid an income over the threshold of £27,295 (for Plan 2).

 If the cost of advancing your talent has been worrying you – and you think this might just make the difference, visit The Student Room Student Finance page for more information, or apply online at the GOV.UK website's Postgraduate Loan page.